Joalor64GH/Incredibox-Latest/README.md

-# Incredibox
+# Incredibox (0.7.0 MODDABLE)
-The latest source code for Incredibox (as of the V9 Update).

-This was ripped from the Mac application.

-Pump it up and chill.
+I made this because why not and to keep track of the updates on the code if V9 B3 Update comes out this repo will be automatically updated to it